Stochastic heat differences between many-particle and density field descriptions: Appendix

-In finding the fluctuation theorem for the number-density field, we employ a strategy analogous to that in the above argument for tracing the particle trajectory.
-A forward sequence of the noises that determines the stochastic forward trajectory given the initial density map is denoted by
+In finding the fluctuation theorem for the density field, we employ a strategy analogous to that in the above argument for tracing the particle trajectory.
+A forward sequence of the noises that determines the stochastic forward trajectory given the initial density field is denoted by

-A variable change then constructs the forward path probability of the number density \black{${\cal P}[ \{ {\rho} \}_{t_0}^{t_f}| \{ \rho \}_{t_0} ]$} from \black{${\cal P}[ \{ \xi^{(\mu)} \}_{t_0}^{t_f} ]=J {\cal P}[ \{ \rho \}_{t_0}^{t_f} | \{ \rho \}_{t_0} ]$,} where $J$ is the Jacobian from \black{$\{ \xi^{(\mu)} \}_{t_0}^{t_f}$ to $\{ \rho \}_{t_0}^{t_f}$.}
+A variable change then constructs the forward path probability of the number density ${\cal P}[ \{ {\rho} \}_{t_0}^{t_f}| \{ \rho \}_{t_0} ]$ from ${\cal P}[ \{ \xi^{(\mu)} \}_{t_0}^{t_f} ]=J {\cal P}[ \{ \rho \}_{t_0}^{t_f} | \{ \rho \}_{t_0} ]$, where $J$ is the Jacobian from $\{ \xi^{(\mu)} \}_{t_0}^{t_f}$ to $\{ \rho \}_{t_0}^{t_f}$.

-Let us here write the reverse trajectory with eq.~(\ref{EOM_GLE_mu}) under a sequence of noise \black{$\{ \xi^{(\mu)(R)}\}_{t_0}^{t_f}$:}
+Let us here write the reverse trajectory with Eq.~(\ref{EOM_GLE_mu}) under a sequence of noise $\{ \xi^{(\mu)(R)}\}_{t_0}^{t_f}$:

-For convenience of mathematical expression, by changing the notation of the time as $t^\dagger=t_f-(t-t_0)\rightarrow t$ with $dt^\dagger=-dt$, we rewrite eq.~(\ref{EOM_mu_Reverse}) as
+For convenience of mathematical expression, by changing the notation of the time as $t^\dagger=t_f-(t-t_0)\rightarrow t$ with $dt^\dagger=-dt$, we rewrite Eq.~(\ref{EOM_mu_Reverse}) as

 We are aware that the left-hand side has a minus sign.
-At the same time, eq.~(\ref{EOM_GLE_mu}) can be reduced to the form of the reverse eq.~(\ref{EOM_mu_Reverse_2}) written with the forward noise sequence \black{$\{ \xi^{(\mu)} \}_{t_0}^{t_f}$.} Indeed, algebraic manipulation of eq.~(\ref{EOM_GLE_mu}) reveals that
+At the same time, Eq.~(\ref{EOM_GLE_mu}) can be reduced to the form of the reverse Eq.~(\ref{EOM_mu_Reverse_2}) written with the forward noise sequence $\{ \xi^{(\mu)} \}_{t_0}^{t_f}$.
+Indeed, algebraic manipulation of Eq.~(\ref{EOM_GLE_mu}) reveals that

-Both eqs.~(\ref{EOM_mu_Reverse_2}) and (\ref{EOM_mu_Reverse_forward}) trace the identical trajectory; thus, we obtain
+Both Eqs.~(\ref{EOM_mu_Reverse_2}) and (\ref{EOM_mu_Reverse_forward}) trace the identical trajectory; thus, we obtain

-Keeping eq.~(\ref{noise_forward_reverse}) in mind, we construct \black{${\cal P}[ \{ {\rho}^\dagger \}_{t_0}^{t_f} | \{ {\rho}^\dagger \}_{t_0} ]$.} Because the temporal reverse does not alter the kernel as $R(t-s,{\bm x},{\bm x}')=R^{\dagger}(t-s,{\bm x},{\bm x}')=(2/\gamma) \delta(t-s) {\bm \nabla}_{{\bm x}} \cdot {\bm \nabla}_{{\bm x}'}{\rho}({\bm x},t)\delta({\bm x}-{\bm x}')$ and the FDR of the second kind $\left< \xi^{(\mu)(R)}(t^\dagger,{\bm x})\xi^{(\mu)(R)}(s^\dagger,{\bm x}') \right>=k_BTR^{-1\,\dagger}(t-s,{\bm x},{\bm x'})=k_BTR^{-1}(t^\dagger-s^\dagger,{\bm x},{\bm x'})$, the probability of the noise sequence in the reverse process is given by
+Keeping Eq.~(\ref{noise_forward_reverse}) in mind, we construct ${\cal P}[ \{ {\rho}^\dagger \}_{t_0}^{t_f} | \{ {\rho}^\dagger \}_{t_0} ]$.
+Because the temporal reverse does not alter the kernel as $R(t-s,{\bm x},{\bm x}')=R^{\dagger}(t-s,{\bm x},{\bm x}')=(2/\gamma) \delta(t-s) {\bm \nabla}_{{\bm x}} \cdot {\bm \nabla}_{{\bm x}'}{\rho}({\bm x},t)\delta({\bm x}-{\bm x}')$ and the FDR of the second kind $\left< \xi^{(\mu)(R)}(t^\dagger,{\bm x})\xi^{(\mu)(R)}(s^\dagger,{\bm x}') \right>=k_BTR^{-1\,\dagger}(t-s,{\bm x},{\bm x'})=k_BTR^{-1}(t^\dagger-s^\dagger,{\bm x},{\bm x'})$, the probability of the noise sequence in the reverse process is given by